Arden Point and Glenclyffe

 Just south of the southern entrance to the station, you’ll notice two stone pillars and a sign for “Arden Point – Hudson Highlands State Park.”
 This is the trailhead of a blue-blazed woods road which heads south.
 Follow this woods road, soon passing ruins of brick buildings on the right and crossing a wooden footbridge over a stream.

 In about half a mile, you’ll notice on the right a one-lane steel truss bridge that goes over the railroad tracks.
 Turn right and cross the bridge, which leads to Arden Point.
-Immediately after crossing the bridge, follow the blue-blazed trail as it turns right onto a footpath, passing through a mixed forest of deciduous trees and white pines.
+Immediately after crossing the bridge, follow the blue-blazed trail as it turns right onto a woods road that narrows to a footpath, passing through a mixed forest of deciduous trees and white pines.

-Near the north end of Arden Point, the blue-blazed trail ends at an intersection with a red-blazed trail.
-Bear right onto the red-blazed trail and follow it past an old stone wall and down to the water’s edge, where there is a broad view north up the Hudson River, with West Point visible to the left, on the west shore, and Bull Hill of the East Hudson Highlands in the background.
+Follow the blue-blazed trail past an old stone wall and down to the water’s edge at the northern tip of Arden Point, where there is a broad view north up the Hudson River, with West Point visible to the left, on the west shore, and Bull Hill of the East Hudson Highlands in the background.

-After enjoying the view, retrace your steps to the intersection with the blue-blazed trail and bear right, continuing to follow the red-blazed trail.
+After enjoying the view, retrace your steps on the blue-blazed trail until you reach an intersection with a red-blazed trail.
+Turn right onto the red-blazed trail.
 Soon, a short side trail on the right leads to a west-facing viewpoint over the Hudson River.
 The large red-brick building directly across the river is the Hotel Thayer at West Point.
 Running along the west bank of the river is the West Shore Railroad, built in 1883 between Weehawken, N.J. and Buffalo, N.Y. to compete with the New York Central, whose line followed the east bank (now operated by Metro-North).
 Passenger service on the West Shore line was discontinued in 1959, but the line is now operated by CSX for freight service, and you may see a mile-long freight train snake its way along the river.

 When you’re ready to continue, return to the red-blazed trail and turn right, heading south.
 Near the southern tip of the point, the red-blazed trail makes a sharp left turn.
 Bear right and continue ahead on a wide path to a rock outcrop at the very end of the point, which affords a panoramic south-facing view, with the Bear Mountain Bridge in the distance.
 The yellow brick buildings on the west side of the river are occupied by the West Point Museum and Visitor Center, established in 1989 on the site of the former Ladycliff College.

-After taking some time to enjoy this view (a bench has been placed here), retrace your steps up the hill to the red-blazed trail and bear right, now heading north on the trail, which ends at the bridge over the tracks.
+After taking some time to enjoy this view, retrace your steps up the hill to the red-blazed trail and bear right, now heading north on the trail, which ends at the bridge over the tracks.
 Bear right, recross the bridge, and turn right (south) onto the white-blazed Marcia’s Mile, which follows a woods road, bordered for part of the way by low stone walls.

 In about a quarter of a mile, you’ll reach a junction, marked by a wooden sign on the left.
 Turn right and head uphill on stone steps, now following the red-blazed Glenclyffe Loop, which circles the Glenclyffe property of the Open Space Institute.
 Just ahead, you’ll reach a large gazebo, with a view over the river.